rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 8th May 2011
+Last Updated 10th May 2011

+## Importing
+Get basic import (from DEFAULT) to work.

+## Code objects, signature objects and parameter objects
+Be able to create various code objects and set up signatures and parameters at compile time.

-## Basic package declarations and stub packages
+## proto and multi subs
-Be able to parse and create the compile-time meta-objects for packages.
-Track which are stub packages and need to be "completed" by the end of the compilation unit.
+Get proto and multi subs in place, along with the new semantics for them.

 ## Traits
 Get inheritance and is repr in place.